Soft Error: Promotion

-On August 3, Yves performed "White Cat" at Inkigayo, a South Korean music show.
+On August 3, Yves performed "White Cat" on Inkigayo, a South Korean music show.
 On August 4, she performed songs from the EP at Show!
 Music Core's Ulsan Summer Festival.
 The following week, Yves promoted "Soap" at music shows Music Bank, Show!
 Music Core, and Inkigayo.
 On August 15, she performed "Soap" among other songs at the One Universe Festival 2025.

 On August 18, Yves embarked on her Asia and Australia tour, where she promoted the EP in nine cities.

 Reception

 Rhian Daly of NME gave the EP four out of five stars, stating Yves was a "a distinctive artist not to underestimate" and that the song "Soap" seemed "tailor-made for Yves and [PinkPatheress]".

-"Soap" was included in Fader's weekly music recommendation list, "Songs You Need In Your Life", with Steffanee Wang writing "it's three queens coming together to maximize their joint slay".
-The song was also included in "The Round Up", Nylon's weekly list.
+"Soap" was included in The Faders weekly music recommendation list, "Songs You Need In Your Life", with Steffanee Wang writing "it's three queens coming together to maximize their joint slay".
+The song was also included in "The Round Up", Nylons weekly list.